 [04:19] That was my journey to it, and then in AP Calculus, it was very, very successful from the beginning.
 When I rolled it down to 9th and 10th grade, I wasn’t initially probably as careful as I needed to be about communicating to parents what this meant.

-[04:34] That’s a really, really important part of teaching K‑12, especially the lower grade.
-11th and 12th grade, I wasn’t having much but 9th and 10th grade, it was very important to explain to parents what was happening.
+[04:34] That’s a really, really important part of teaching K‑12, especially the lower grades.
+11th and 12th grade, I wasn’t having much, but 9th and 10th grade, it was very important to explain to parents what was happening.

 [04:49] Now, there’s obviously greater awareness about what the flipped classroom means, but just very careful to explain that it’s not about students learning all this material on their own and that’s it, and then maybe me helping them with problems in the classroom.